o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

     assert 3 == len(testList)  # Assert
 ```

-Note that neither of the preceding tests would be good candidates to include with O3DE, as they test the behavior of non-O3DE libraries (STL containers and Python built-ins).
-External dependencies should have their own automated tests which live in their own projects.
+Note that neither of the preceding tests are good candidates to include with O3DE, as they test the behavior of non-O3DE libraries (STL containers and Python built-ins).
+External dependencies should have their own automated tests that live in their own projects.
 When writing a unit test, focus on one specific behavior of *your* code.
 Here are real-world examples of O3DE's unit tests in [C++](https://github.com/o3de/o3de/blob/development/Code/Framework/AzCore/Tests/Geometry2DUtils.cpp) and [Python](https://github.com/o3de/o3de/blob/development/Tools/LyTestTools/tests/unit/test_codeowners_hint.py).
 These tests take milliseconds to verify automatically!

 ### Integration tests